 I do those steps every morning in exactly the same order.
 I never skip a step unless I run out of time.
 I just do it by memory.
 That’s the beauty of a solid routine; it just works, and you never forget a piece because you’re so used to doing it.

 Think of how you shower.
 That’s also a routine.
-I get my hair wet, get my body wet, put shampoo in my hair, shave, rinse my hair… you get the idea.
+I get my hair wet, get my body wet, put shampoo in my hair, shave, comb my hair… you get the idea.
 You have your shower routine, too, and I’m willing to bet that you do it exactly the same way every single time you get in the shower.
 That’s a routine.

 If you’re struggling with your own morning and evening routines especially, check out Crystal Paine’s Make Over Your Morning and Make Over Your Evening courses.
 I’ve taken both recently and found them really helpful in defining exactly what I want in my routines.
 They’re very inexpensive too, which was nice.

 - Delegate.
 I know, delegating is hard.
 You have to train someone else and then pretend to be okay with it when they don’t do it the way you wanted.
 But make no mistake: you have to delegate if you’re going to be successful.
 Seriously.
 Sloppy success is better than perfect failure, so let your family or an employee help you out.

 We recently hired someone to mow our lawn.
 He’s a recent high school grad who is working his way into a landscaping business, and it feels good to support him.
 Joe feels great not having the lawn hanging over his head every weekend.
 It’s a win-win because it provides a job for Brandon, it releases Joe to work on things only he can do, and it really doesn’t cost that much.
 And, Brandon was willing to do some bigger landscaping projects like clearing the brush from our big hill for not that much more money, releasing us from another project that had been taking up our emotional energy.